dturvene/ring-buffer/README.md

 exclusion mechanism using a simple spinlock based on C11 atomics.
-When one function is modifying the data structure it acquires the lock, if the other function tries to modify the data structure it will spin until the first function releases the lock, at which point it will acquire it.
+When one function is modifying the data structure it acquires the lock, if the other function tries to modify the data structure it will spin until the first function releases the lock, at which point the waiting function will acquire the lock.

 ### ringbuffer data structure
 The ringbuffer is a standard queue; the enqueue and dequeue functions have